sbrentan/sdn-on-demand-slices/README.md

 [  3]  0.0-10.1 sec  9.77 MBytes  8.12 Mbits/sec   7.143 ms    0/ 6971 (0%)
 ```

+In this example, it can be seen how the bandwidth achieved for the `UDP` packet is around `8-9 Mbits/sec`, which is the expected value for this network configuration (set to `9 Mbits/sec`).

+For comparison, if you run the same command but with the `TCP` protocol, you should get a bandwidth of around `1 Mbits/sec`.

+### Notes on `bwtest` command

 > **NOTE 1**: After running the `bwtest` command, the result is printed in the console only when the test is completed (15/20 seconds).
 This is because the command runs the `iperf` command in the background and waits for it to finish before printing the result.
 If the console gets stuck, a simple `Ctrl + C` should be enough to unfreeze it and print the result.

 > **NOTE 2**: If you run the `bwtest` command without first tracing a packet, you will probably get a weird bandwidth result such as: